owaismohammad/SiC-MOSFET-SBD-Device-Simulation-and-ML-Based-Performance-Prediction/README.md

 ⚠️ Due to **hardware limitations**, I could not execute all 625 simulations and train the ML model on the full dataset.
 However:
 - The **entire pipeline is implemented**.
-- The **neural network architecture is ready** and can be trained by anyone with sufficient computational resources.
+- The **machine learning architecture is fully written and functional**, ready to train on a dummy dataset or real data if generated.
+- Anyone can **reuse this repository to run the full pipeline** on a high-performance machine.

 ---